 I’m Heather Lynn Brady, a journalist based in Washington, D.C.
-I’m an associate producer at National Geographic, focusing on production of the homepage, news section and other daily content.
+I’m a web producer at National Geographic, focusing on digital writing, editing and production of magazine stories, digital news, the homepage and other daily content.
 I previously worked for WTOP Radio, running the station’s weekend digital presence, and I have a master’s degree in journalism from Georgetown University’s School of Continuing Studies, focusing primarily on digital, data, and multimedia skills.

 In addition to my passion for the digital world, I’m also a published creative nonfiction writer.
 I founded FairTrade Journal, a literary magazine, at my undergraduate university.
 I worked for a small, progressive church for a year, bolstering their web presence and communications strategies.
 I’m an avid reader and an adventurous traveler.
 I love to dance to blues music (like these people do!) and I am on the board for Capital Blues, the group in D.C. that organizes weekly and national blues dance events.
 I also lived in the woods for three summers, working as a counselor at an outdoor camp for kids, which means I can take on just about any challenge with grace and patience.